 If you cancel your enrollment at least one month prior to the program start date, your deposit will be forfeited, and any other payments will be refunded.
 If you cancel your enrollment within one month of the start of the program, your deposit will be forfeited, and the remainder of the program fee will be held as a credit to be used on a future program.
 If you cancel your enrollment within 48 hours of the beginning of the program, all fees will be forfeited.
 If you cancel, you must also officially drop your UMass classes to avoid being billed by UMass.

-Students enrolled in the Semester in Sustainable Design/Build have come from the following colleges and universities:
+Students enrolled in the Design/Build Semester have come from the following colleges and universities: